Brightspace/d2l-opt-in-flyout-webcomponent/README.md

 This is the webcomponent version of the opt-in/opt-out flyout.
 For the substantially more performant plain javascript version, see [this repository](https://github.com/Brightspace/d2l-opt-in-flyout-fra).

+**NOTE:** When testing on the demo page, you will need to manually append `/demo` to the URL after clicking on the version to view.

 This repo provides 3 webcomponents: `<d2l-opt-in-flyout>`, `<d2l-opt-out-flyout>`, and `<d2l-opt-out-reason>`.